-Important: AWS ParallelCluster and FSx for Lustre costs several hundred dollars per month to use.
+Important: AWS ParallelCluster and FSx for Lustre costs hundreds or thousands of dollars per month to use.
 See FSx for Lustre Pricing and EC2 Pricing for details.

-This page has instructions on setting up AWS ParallelCluster for running GCHP simulations.
 AWS ParallelCluster is a service that lets you create your own HPC cluster.
-Using GCHP on AWS ParallelCluster is similar to using GCHP on any other HPC, so these instructions focus on AWS ParallelCluster setup, and the other GCHP documentation like Compile, Download Input Data, and Run the model is appropriate for using GCHP on AWS ParallelCluster.
+Using GCHP on AWS ParallelCluster is similar to using GCHP on any other HPC.
+We offer up-to-date Amazon Machine Images (AMIs) with GCHP's dependencies built and GCHP compiled through AMI list.
+These images contain pre-built GCHP source code and the tools for creating a GCHP run directory.
+This page has instructions on using the AMIs to create your own ParallelCluster.
+You can also choose to set up AWS ParallelCluster for running GCHP simulations yourself, and the other GCHP documentation like Build GCHP's dependencies, Download the model, Compile, Download Input Data, and Run the model is appropriate for using GCHP on AWS ParallelCluster.

-The workflow for getting started with GCHP simulations using AWS ParallelCluster is
+The workflow for getting started with GCHP simulations using AWS ParallelCluster based on our public AMIs is

-- 1. Create an FSx for Lustre file system (described on this page)

-- 2. Configure AWS CLI (described on this page)

-- 3. Configure AWS ParallelCluster (described on this page)

-- 4. Build GCHP's dependencies on your AWS ParallelCluster

-- 5. Follow the normal GCHP User Guide

-- a.
-Download the model

-- b.
-Compile

-- c.
-Create a Run Directory

-- d.
-Download Input Data

-- e.
-Run the model
+- 1. Create an FSx for Lustre file system for input data (described on this page) - 2.
+Configure AWS CLI (described on this page) - 3.
+Configure AWS ParallelCluster (described on this page) - 4.
+Create AWS ParallelCluster with GCHP public AMIs (described on this page) - 5.
+Follow the normal GCHP User Guide - a.
+Create a Run Directory - b.
+Download Input Data - 6.
+Running GCHP on ParallelCluster (described on this page)

-These instructions were written using AWS ParallelCluster 3.0.1.
+These instructions were written using AWS ParallelCluster 3.7.0.